K9HS Leaderboard Image for blog posts

 4. Compliance with Regulations – Adhering to water management guidelines and regulations is crucial for safe practice.
 Professional associations such as the Institute of Canine Hydrotherapists (ICH) – focus on raising industry standards.
 This commitment focuses on the health and wellbeing of the dog.
 Compliance ensures both professional and legal responsibilities are met by the therapist, as well as avoiding potential legal issues.

 Want to update your canine hydrotherapy knowledge and skills?
-We offer an IRVAP accredited online refresher CPD course – Award in Canine Hydrotherapy Water Management course.
+We offer an IRVAP accredited online refresher CPD course – Canine Hydrotherapy Water Management (benchmarked at Level 4) online course.

 Empower yourself and share your passion to work with each dog’s consent and deliver their optimal treatment.
 Want to meet your CPD requirement?
 Feel supported within a vibrant canine community?
 Advance your canine career journey?Join Us Now!